h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 We choose a logistic function to model the probability :math:`P(y \leq j|X_i)` but other choices are possible.

-To determine the values of :math:`\beta` and :math:`\theta`, we minimize the negative log-likelihood plus the same Regularization Penalty, as with the other families.
+To determine the values of :math:`\beta` and :math:`\theta`, we maximize the log-likelihood minus the same Regularization Penalty, as with the other families.
+However, in the actual H2O-3 code, we determine the values of :math:`\alpha` and :math:`\theta` by minimizing the negative log-likelihood plus the same Regularization Penalty, as with the other families.

 .. math::